floooh/floooh.github.io/_drafts/2021-11-30-cycle-stepped-z80-1.md

 111 = 7 => A
 ```

 The 'register index' 6 is a bit special.
-Normally this index should be used for
-the F (flags) register, which isn't directly accessible.
-Instead this index is
+According to the 'hardware pattern' of
+the Z80 register bank, index 6 would actually address the F (status flags)
+register, but this isn't directly accessible in the instruction set (and
+'wasting' one index for the F register in most instructions also wouldn't make
-used as special case to load or store the 8-bit values addressed by the register
+much sense).
+Instead index 6 is used as special case to load or store the 8-bit
-pair HL.
+values addressed by the register pair HL.

 And another oddity is the HALT instruction at bit pattern **|01|110|110|** (==
 76 hex).
 Following the 'table logic' this instruction slot *should* be occupied by
 an **LD (HL),(HL)** instruction which doesn't make a lot of sense, so instead
 this slot was reused for the HALT instruction.

-I have choosen the green background for instructions that have no 'timing
-surprises' (like the **PUSH HL** instruction discussed above).
-The duration
-of 'green' instructions is simply the sum of their default machine cycle
-lengths.
-All instructions in the Main Quadrant 1 take 4 clock cycles (for the
-opcode fetch), except the instructions involving **(HL)** which take an additional
-memory read or write machine cycle, resulting in 7 clock cycles.

 ### Main Quadrant 2 (xx = 10)